timofeysie/heroes2/README.md

 ## <a name="current-work">Current work</a>

-Completed the Angular2 Tour of Heros.
+Completed the Angular2 Tour of Heroes.

 Working on refactoring for the [routing and navigation](https://angular.io/docs/ts/latest/guide/router.html).
 Getting ready to create feature folders for the routing section.